Practical use1

 Convenient use of auto-paste

-However, there are times when I wish I could paste automatically.
+I usually keep auto-paste disabled, but sometimes I wish I could paste automatically.

-Move main screen
+Move the main screen

 Clibor’s main screen can be moved by dragging.